 - Fixed remuneration - Short-term incentive The Company does not presently emphasise payment for results through the provision of cash bonus schemes or other incentive payments based on key performance indicators of Marmota Energy Limited given the nature of the Company's business as a mineral exploration entity and the current status of its activities.
 However, the Board may approve the payment of cash bonuses from time to time in order to reward individual executive performance in achieving key objectives as considered appropriate by the Board. - Long-term incentive equity grants, which may be granted annually at the discretion of the Board.
 From time to time, the Company may grant retention rights as considered appropriate by the Audit, Governance and Remuneration Committee and the Board, as a long-term incentive for key management personnel.
 These rights are subject to shareholder approval at the Annual General Meeting in the year of grant.
 The intention of this remuneration is to facilitate the retention of key management personnel in order that the goals of the business and shareholders can be met.
 Under the terms of the issue of the retention rights, the rights will vest over a period of time, with a proportion of the rights vesting each year.
-The Company also has an Employee Share Option Plan approved by shareholders that will enable the Board to offer eligible employees options to acquire ordinary fully paid shares in the Company.
-Under the terms of the Plan, options for ordinary fully paid shares may be offered to the Company's eligible employees at no cost unless otherwise determined by the Board in accordance with the terms and conditions of the Plan.
+The Company also has an Employee Share Option Plan approved by shareholders that will enable the Board to offer eligible employees options to acquire ordinary fully paid shares in the Company's eligible employees at no cost unless otherwise determined by the Board in accordance with the terms and conditions of the Plan.
 The objective of the Plan is to align the interests of employees and shareholders by providing employees of the Company with the opportunity to participate in the equity of the Company as an incentive to achieve greater success and profitability for the Company and to maximise the long term performance of the Company.